mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - a relatively small language that is easy to learn (the May 9, 2018 spec. is only 78 pages)
 - statically typed which catches many errors at compile-time
-- provides type inference
+- type inference
-- performs garbage collection
+- garbage collection
-- supports concurrency with lightweight threads called "goroutines"
+- concurrency with lightweight threads called "goroutines"
-- provides communication between goroutines using channels
+- communication between goroutines using channels
-- supports networking operations in the standard library
+- a somewhat comprehensive standard library that supports many common operations including text processing, I/O, networking, cryptography, and more
-- minimal support for object-oriented programming through structs with methods
+- object-oriented programming through structs with methods
-- does not support pointer arithmetic which contributes to simpler code
 - compiles quickly to native executables and libraries, not code that requires a virtual machine
 - high performance

+# Not Included

+Go purposely omits many features found in other programming languages in order to arrive at a simpler programming language.
+These include:

+- ternary operator
+- implicit type coercions
+- default parameters
+- constructors and destructors
+- type inheritance
+- operator overloading
+- pointer arithmetic
+- exceptions
+- generics
+- macros
+- annotations
+- thread-local storage

 ## Reasons to avoid Go